kevbite/kevbite.github.io/_posts/2016-02-24-automapper-and-autofac-revisited.md

 	x.AddProfile(new MyProfile2());
 });
 ```
-Once we’ve got our `MapperConfiguration` object all configured correctly all we need to do is called the `CreateMapper()` function on the `MapperConfiguration` instance.
+Once we’ve got our `MapperConfiguration` object all configured correctly, all we need to do is call the `CreateMapper()` function on the `MapperConfiguration` instance.

 ```csharp
 var mapper = config.CreateMapper();